-Habitat (trends).
-Crude elephant population densities on South African elephant ranges vary from 0,01 elephants/km2 in Knysna to 1,84 in Addo (Table 2).
-With the exception of Addo Elephant and Kruger National Parks, the elephant populations are still well below estimated carrying capacities of about 0,35 elephants/km2 in summer rainfall savanna habitats of South Africa.
-This carrying capacity is determined by the management criteria as applied in the Kruger National Park and is an overall density (Joubert, 1986).
-However, local densities over substantial areas may vary from 0,28 - 0,42 km2 and may be maintained for periods of several years between culling reductions of populations in particular areas (eg. Hall-Martin, et al. 1987).
+23. Habitat (trends): Crude elephant population densities on South African elephant ranges vary from 0,01 elephants/km2 in Knysna to 1,66 in Addo (Table 2).
+With the exception of Addo Elephant and Kruger national parks, the major elephant populations are still well below estimated carrying capacities of about 0,35 elephants/km2 in summer rainfall savanna habitats of South Africa.
+This carrying capacity is determined by the management criteria as applied in the Kruger National Park and is a crude overall density (Joubert 1986).
+However, local densities over substantial areas may vary from 0,28 - 0,42 km2 and may be maintained for periods of several years between culling reductions of populations in particular areas (eg. Hall-Martin et al. 1987).
 The population size and density recorded for the established populations of Timbavati and Klaserie can be influenced by immigration and emigration - both these reserves adjoin the Kruger National Park and there is a regular two-way movement of elephants.
-The impact on the habitat can therefore also be intensified at times.
+The dropping of the game fences between Kruger and the Klaserie, Timbavati and Sabie Sand game reserves during June 1993 has removed any restrictions on elephant movements between these areas.

-In the Addo Elephant National Park the current population of 162 elephants is at the estimated carrying capacity of the presently fenced area of the Park which is 8 767 ha and can support around 2,0 elephants/km2.
-The recent land purchases which have increased the size of the Park to 11 718 ha will soon be incorporated into the elephant range and lower the effective elephant density to 1,38 elephants/km2.
-The higher carrying capacity at Addo is determined by a different climatic system, with almost year round rainfall, and the nature of the vegetation which is a dense, succulent, evergreen thicket (Hall-Martin 1980; Hall-Martin, et al. 1982).
-The carrying capacity of Mpongo Park (a private animal park) is also likely to be much higher than the estimate for the drier parts of the country as it is similar to Addo.
+In the Addo Elephant National Park the current population of 195 elephants is rapidly approaching the estimated carrying capacity of the presently fenced area of the park which is 11 718 ha and can support up to 2,0 elephants/km2.
+The higher carrying capacity at Addo is determined by a different climatic system, with almost year round rainfall, and the nature of the vegetation which is a dense, succulent, evergreen thicket (Hall-Martin 1980; Hall-Martin et al. 1982).
+The carrying capacities of Mpongo Park and Shamwari (private animal parks) are also likely to be much higher than the estimate for the drier parts of the country as they are similar to Addo.

-Studies on the impact of the Addo elephants on their habitat are under way (Barratt and Hall-Martin, 1990).
+Studies on the impact of the Addo elephants on their habitat have been reported (Barratt and Hall-Martin 1990).
 These studies have measured changes in the species composition, plant volume, biomass, density and height of the vegetation.
-Because the vegetation at Addo is a dense, low evergreen predominantly succulent thicket with many multi-stemmed shrubs making up most of the plant cover (Hall-Martin, 1980) it is easily studied by methods approximating those described by Anderson & Walker (1974) and Walker (1976).
-The results of the studies at Addo are expected by the end of 1991 and will include recommendations for the enlargement of the Park to accommodate the elephant population at a level where no degradation of the vegetation will be taking place.
-This is particularly important because Addo also supports a population of 21 black rhinoceros Diceros bicornis michaeli (the Kenya/N. Tanzania subspecies) whose dietary requirements show substantial overlap with the elephants.
-If the financial means to substantially enlarge the Park cannot be found, then the culling of elephants in the future appears unavoidable.
-Non-governmental organisations such as the Rhino and Elephant Foundation and the S A Nature Foundation in partnership with the state have, however, recently added 2 951 ha of land to Addo (Hall-Martin, 1991c).
+Because the vegetation at Addo is a dense, low evergreen predominantly succulent thicket with many multi-stemmed shrubs making up most of the plant cover (Hall-Martin 1980) it is easily studied by methods approximating those described by Anderson & Walker (1974) and Walker (1976).
+The results of the studies at Addo included recommendations for the enlargement of the park to accommodate the elephant population at a level where no degradation of the vegetation will be taking place.
+This is particularly important because Addo also supports a population of 35 black rhinoceros Diceros bicornis michaeli (the Kenya/N. Tanzania subspecies) whose dietary requirements show substantial overlap with the elephants.
+If the financial means to substantially enlarge the park cannot be found, then the culling of elephants in the future appears unavoidable.
+Non-governmental organisations such as the Rhino and Elephant Foundation and the S A Nature Foundation in partnership with the state have, however, recently added 2 951 ha of land to Addo (Hall-Martin 1991c).